shivesh01/HEATMAP/README.md

 **Advantage of working on repl**

 *when we program in repl it automatically imports the libraries and dependencies with the simple command.
-So, You just need a replt account or any python idle to get started*
+So, You just need a repl account or any python idle to get started.*

 # Know more about the libraries you will going to use: